llbit/screengrabber/README.md

 ScreenGrabber
 =============

-A minimal Java application that grabs a screenshot periodically.
+A minimal Java application that periodcally grabs a screenshot.

 License & Copyright
 -------------------